SK-EID/smart-id-java-client/README.md

     * `shareMdClientIpAddress`: Optional.
 Boolean indicating whether to request the IP address of the user's device.
 * `capabilities`: Optional.
 Array of strings specifying capabilities.
 Used only when agreed with the Smart-ID provider.

-## Example: Initiating a Notification-Based Signature Request
+#### Example: Initiating a Notification-Based Signature Request
 Below is an example of how to initiate a notification-based signature request using the Smart-ID Java client, using both the Semantics Identifier and Document Number endpoints.

-## Using Semantics Identifier
+#### Initiating a Notification-Based Signature Session Using Semantics Identifier
 ```java
 SmartIdClient client = new SmartIdClient();
 client.setRelyingPartyUUID("your-relying-party-uuid");